Ernesto Ruffini: Biography

 During his tenure as Palermo's archbishop, he supported Francisco Franco, but protested against communism and anti-Mafia activist Danilo Dolci.
-He also demanded that the Sicilian bandit Salvatore Giuliano cease murdering within Palermo, and was cautious to be tricked into implying that the Mafia was the main problem of Sicily.
+He also demanded that the Sicilian bandit Salvatore Giuliano cease murdering within Palermo, and was wary of implying that the Mafia was Sicily's main problem.
 To a journalist's question of "What is the Mafia?" he responded: "So far as I know, it could be a brand of detergent."

 A stern opponent of reform, he attended the Second Vatican Council (1962–1965), and sat on its Board of Presidency.
 Ruffini was also part of the conservative-minded study group Coetus Internationalis Patrum at the council.
-He was forced to intervene in a heated discussion between Cardinals Alfredo Ottaviani and Augustin Bea in the course of the last preparatory session of the Council.
+He was forced to intervene in a heated discussion between Cardinals Alfredo Ottaviani and Augustin Bea during the last preparatory session of the Council.
 During the discussion on the Council's proposed declaration against anti-Semitism, Cardinal Ruffini accused the document of being overly kind to the Jews, whom he saw as hostile to Christianity.
 He also disapproved of Gaudium et spes, Sacrosanctum Concilium, and Dignitatis humanae.

 Cardinal Ruffini was one of the cardinal electors who participated in the 1963 papal conclave, which selected Pope Paul VI.

-He died from a heart attack in Palermo, at age 79.
+He died of a heart attack in Palermo, at the age of 79.
 Ruffini is buried in the shrine of Madonna dei Rimedi.